 Group Descriptions - Competitive

-High Performance (HP) is a select group of top level athletes.
-Training at the High Performance level becomes more individualized and specialized to swimmers needs and event selections.
+National is a select group of top level athletes.
+Training at the National level becomes more individualized and specialized to swimmers needs and event selections.
 Swimmers will be expected to maintain a high level of attendance in the program.
 The intensity of training requires swimmers to maintain the best possible recovery practices as well as maintaining a strong focus on their education.
-HP swimmers should be active participants in their training program and maintain constant communication with the coach to maximize their seasonal outcomes.
+National swimmers should be active participants in their training program and maintain constant communication with the coach to maximize their seasonal outcomes.

-Competition: The HP group is targeted at the SNC National calendar each season with a particular eye on selection opportunities for provincial, national and International Teams.
+Competition: The National group is targeted at the SNC National calendar each season with a particular eye on selection opportunities for Provincial, National and International Teams.
 Swimmers will be required to travel extensively each season and may be required to miss school several times throughout the year.

 Dryland: A multi layered approach to dryland with weight training, flexibility, conditioning, speed, and coordination.

-Performance (P) athletes are learning to become accountable and active participants in creating their best training habits, and are becoming their own independent athlete.
+Provincial athletes are learning to become accountable and active participants in creating their best training habits, and are becoming their own independent athlete.
 They will begin to explore how heart rate relates to energy systems and how this affects their own training, recovery, and competitions.
-Performance will be introduced to band only pull as a training tool.
-Swimmers will be expected to maintain a high level of attendance in this group.
-Performance athletes will learn the mental skills to succeed and fail within a controlled environment, and apply these skills to competitions.
+Provincial swimmers will be expected to maintain a high level of attendance in this group.
+Provincial athletes will learn the mental skills to succeed and fail within a controlled environment, and apply these skills to competitions.

-Competition: Performance swimmers will compete locally, provincially, and nationally.
+Competition: Provincial swimmers will compete locally, provincially, and nationally.

 Dryland: Strength development becomes an increased focus for Performance athletes.
 Continued development of agility, balance, coordination and speed (ABC’S).

-The training load and expectations will increase substantially at the Age Group Performance (AGP) level.
+The training load and expectations will increase substantially at the Regional level.
 Swimmers will be expected to maintain a high level of attendance.
 There will be an introduction to higher level skills and equipment, such as heart rate (HR) and how to apply it to training and racing, crossover turns, and an introduction to paddles and bands for technical progression.
 An advancement of mental skills and its integration into day to day training to succeed under the increased training load.

 Age: 10+ at start of season

-Competition: AGP swimmers will compete locally, regionally, provincially, and may have opportunity to compete nationally.
+Competition: Regional swimmers will compete locally, regionally, provincially, and may have opportunity to compete nationally.

 Dryland: Continued development of agility, balance, coordination and speed (ABC’S) with the addition of strength development will become a critical part of the AGP swimmer’s program.